20centaurifux/efind/README.md

 **efind** (extendable find) searches for files in a directory hierarchy.

 Basically it's a wrapper for [GNU find](https://www.gnu.org/software/findutils/) providing an easier and more intuitive expression syntax.
-Additionally you can filter search results with custom functions.
+In addition you can filter search results by custom functions.

 ## Quick overview